EthanTecson/EthanTecson/README.md

-Take a look at some of my projects here!
+Take a look at some of my projects here on my profile!

 <!--
 **EthanTecson/EthanTecson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.